-Industry standards prevent Certificate Authorities (CAs), such as DigiCert, from issuing an SSL/TLS certificate until domain control validation is completed.
+Industry standards prevent Certificate Authorities (CAs), such as DigiCert, from issuing an SSL/TLS certificate until domain control validation is complete.

 When ordering a certificate, you select a DCV method to demonstrate control over the domain on the order.
 On the certificate's Order details page, use the DCV method selected during the order process to complete the domain validation.
 You can always switch validation methods if needed.

 Completing the domain validation ahead of time allows for quicker certificate issuance.
-Domain prevalidaiton is required for immediate certificate issuance, see OV/EV certificate immediate issuance.
+For immediate certificate issuance, Domain prevalidation is required.
+See OV/EV certificate immediate issuance.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.